ionic-team/ionic-framework/.github/PROCESS.md

 ## Releasing

 1. Create the release branch from `master`, for example: `release-4.1.0`.

 1. Submit a pull request from the release branch into `stable`.
 Do not merge this pull request yet.

 1. Verify all tests are passing, fix any bugs if needed and make sure no undesired commits are in.

 1. Navigate to the root of the repository while on the release branch.

 1. Run `npm i` if it hasn't already been done.

 1. Run `npm run release.prepare`
     - Select the version based on the type of commits and the [Ionic Versioning](https://ionicframework.com/docs/intro/versioning)
     - After the process completes, verify the version number in all packages (`core`, `docs`, `angular`)
     - Verify the changelog commits are accurate and follow the [proper format]((https://github.com/ionic-team/ionic/blob/master/.github/CONTRIBUTING.md#commit-message-format))
     - Commit these changes with the version number as the message, e.g. `git commit -m "4.1.0"`

 1. Run `npm run release`

 1. Click **Merge pull request**.
 Use the dropdown to select this option if necessary.

     <img width="191" alt="Merge pull request button" src="https://user-images.githubusercontent.com/236501/47032669-8be1b980-d138-11e8-9a90-d1518c223184.png">

 1. Rewrite the commit message to `merge release-4.1.0` with the proper release branch.

 1. Create a pull request and merge the release branch back into `master` using the same commit format in the last step, to ensure any changes made on the release branch get added to future releases.

+1. Merge the release branch into its corresponding version branch.
+If this is a major or minor release, create the version branch off the latest `stable`.